Stryker Didn’t Get Hacked. It Got Unlocked.

 Stryker’s Stolen Data Could Have Been Worthless

+Understanding how data breaches really happen starts here: not with a sophisticated zero-day exploit, but with a single compromised administrator account.
 On March 11, 2026, an Iran-linked hacker group called Handala walked into Stryker Corporation’s Microsoft environment, wiped tens of thousands of devices, and claimed to walk out with 50 terabytes of data.
 Stryker is a $22.6 billion medical technology company.
-Their systems were current.
+Their have skilled staff tasked with preventing these incidents.
 Their policies were in place.
 None of it stopped this.

 The device wipes got the headlines.
 The data theft should get your attention.